 Blogging done well is a lot of work.
 But if you build a successful blog, you will probably have a reliable source of referrals, as well.

 When you start your blog, give it its own identity and domain (and don’t name it something bland and law-y like “State Personal Injury Law Blog”).
 Give it a real name and identity, like Duets Blog or Caveat Emptor.

 Build an audience by writing about a subject related to what you do, not by writing only about your area of practice.
 For example, if you handle bankruptcy or represent consumers dealing with debt collection, write about personal finance or consumer news.
 If you do family law, write about children, marriage, and divorce.
 If you do estate planning, write about celebrities’ wills.
 And do it well.
 Bring your insight to the subject, or dig up information nobody else has taken the time to find.
 In other words, write a blog your potential clients might want to read when they aren’t looking for a lawyer.

 Then, update it frequently.
 Write at least weekly, if not daily.
 If you aren’t willing to invest that time, just pay for advertising.
 But if you want to build something longer-lasting, put in the time to write a good blog.

 As for that pretty-much-dead “blog” taking up space on your law firm website?
 Move it off, give it up, or convince yourself that your law firm website is a unique situation (hint: it probably isn’t).

-This was originally published on November 3, 2011 (hence all the older comments).
+This was originally published on November 3, 2011.
 It was rewritten and republished on July 22, 2014.

 Again, many things called <em>blogs</em>, but I am presenting my argument for how blogging ought to be done — by lawyers, at least. ↩